 Tickets and Guided Tours

 Entrance tickets to the castle must be purchased at the ticket center in Hohenschwangau before you start the climb to the castle.
 Cost is 9 Euros for an adult.
-The mandatory tour takes a little over half hour.
+The mandatory tour takes a little over half an hour.
 There are 165 stairs to climb on the tour, and 181 to descend.
 A recent traveler reports that there is now a cafe inside.
 Tours for the disabled in wheelchair and walkers are held on Wednesdays.
-See the links below for more information.

 You can get good pictures of the castle and waterfall from Marienbruecke (Mary's Bridge).
 Between the bridge and the castle is a view of Hohenschwangau castle.
 Photography is not allowed inside the castle.